knockout/knockout/documentation/rateLimit-observable.md

 ## Special consideration for computed observables

-For a computed observable, the rate-limit timer is triggered when one of the computed observable's dependencies change instead of when the its value changes.
+For a computed observable, the rate-limit timer is triggered when one of the computed observable's dependencies change instead of when its value changes.
 The computed observable is not re-evaluated until its value is actually needed---after the timeout period when the change notification should happen, or when the computed observable value is accessed directly.
 If you need to access the value of the computed's most recent evaluation, you can do so with the `peek` method.

 ## Forcing rate-limited observables to always notify subscribers

-When the value of a rate-limited obsevable is primitive (a number, string, boolean, or null), the dependencies of the observable are normally only notified if the value is actually different at the end of the timeout period.
+When the value of a rate-limited observable is primitive (a number, string, boolean, or null), the dependencies of the observable are normally only notified if the value is actually different at the end of the timeout period.
 Thus if a rate-limited observable is changed to a new value and then changed back to the original value before the timeout period, no notification will happen.
 To ensure that the subscribers are always notified of an update, even if the value is the same, you would use the `notify` extender in addition to `rateLimit`:

     myViewModel.fullName = ko.computed(function() {
         return myViewModel.firstName() + " " + myViewModel.lastName();